 Professor Peter Connor

-Associate Professor of Sustainable Energy Policy
+Associate Professor Sustainable Energy Policy SDG7 Lead

 Peter researches and teaches in national policy for the effective promotion of renewable energy technologies and their integration into increasingly smarter grids.
 He has a particular interest in the design and implementation of policy and regulation to support renewable energy sources of electricity and of heat within the UK and amongst EU Member States.